rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/AZ-700T00 Errata All Modules.md

 No errata

-## Module 2 – Design and implement an identity hybrid networking <br>
+## Learning Path 02 – Design and implement an identity hybrid networking <br>

 ### M02 - Unit 3 Create and configure a virtual network gateway (~70 Min) <br>